felixcollins/libCanOpenSimple/Readme.md

  null_win32 is a driver template that has no functionaility other than it enumerates and stubs out the required functions.

 ### Create your own driver
+Implement IDriverInstance or load a CanFestival complient driver

 All drivers must confirm to the CanFestival driver API that is it must export the following symbols
    - canReceive_driver
    - canSend_driver